lucaong/sprockets-chain/README.md

 ## Why

-In some situations (e.g. JavaScript tests) precompiling assets is slow and actually not needed.
-It is more efficient to just require separate JavaScript/CoffeeScript assets in the correct order, and `SprocketsChain` is parsing require directives to provide you with the correct ordered list of file paths.
+`Sprockets` is very nice for managing assets and their dependencies.
+In JavaScript tests though, precompiling assets is slow and actually not needed.
+It is more efficient to just require separate JavaScript/CoffeeScript files in the correct order, and `SprocketsChain` is parsing the require directives to provide you with the correct ordered list of file paths.
+This helps setting up a JavaScript test suite that is fast and completely independent from the ruby application environment.

 ## Usage